-It’s every parent’s nightmare.
-You enter your kid’s room.
-You hesitate.
-You feel somewhat guilty.
+You enter your kid’s room, hesitate, feeling somewhat guilty.
 You finally start looking around.
 Maybe nothing obvious stands out.
 You open a drawer, then another, look under the lamp, and then you find it: drug paraphernalia.
 Perhaps it’s an empty baggy, or worse, a syringe.
 For a moment you can’t believe what you’re seeing.
 Slowly your mind comes clear… she’s still using … she’s been lying.

 Your first inclination is to confront your child.
 Show them you know they’ve been lying to you.
 Still upset, you approach your child.
 Where does it lead?
 They deny it.
 They say it’s old stuff….
 Quickly, you find yourself in a fight.

 Take a deep breath